 As an English major at Molloy:

 - A broad-based curriculum.
 You'll gain a thorough experience of the English and American literary traditions, the roots of Western literature in Greek and Roman drama, comedy and epic, the essentials of literary criticism, the Shakespeare canon and a major author, literary period or genre.

 - Our emphasis on writing and speaking skills.
 You'll have ample opportunity to strengthen and hone basic and advanced composition and communication skills through a wide variety of writing and speaking courses.

-- International Education experiences.
-Study for a semester or year in Belgium, England, Australia or another country.
-Through International Education you can take courses that integrate trips into the curriculum as a way of increasing cultural awareness.
+- International education experiences: Study for a semester or year in Belgium, England, Australia or another country.
+Through our international education program you can take courses that integrate trips into the curriculum as a way of increasing cultural awareness.

 - Molloy's leadership in teacher education.
 Share your love of literature with the next generation with a combined degree in English/childhood education.

 - Wide-ranging electives.
 Choose from a fascinating variety of studies in poetry, fiction, drama, literary history and individual authors.
 Students may also select independent studies in disciplines not covered by established courses to explore special interests.

 - Internships.
 Internship opportunities in journalism, business, politics, public relations or in teaching remedial English demonstrate the practicality and viability of the English degree in the world beyond the classroom.